Big Six reviews

 Article 1 of 6

-British Gas is the UK’s largest domestic energy provider, supplying around eight million homes with gas and electricity.
+British Gas is the UK’s largest domestic energy provider, supplying around a third of homes in Great Britain with gas.
 But is British Gas any good?

 British Gas is one of only two British-owned and British-based suppliers among the Big Six energy companies; the other is SSE.
 British Gas is a subsidiary of Centrica.

-It is known as Scottish Gas in Scotland and also operates Sainsbury’s Energy.
-British Gas also sells boilers, smart-home products and HomeCare insurance.
+It is known as Scottish Gas in Scotland and also sells boilers, smart-home products and HomeCare insurance.